Ciaruteun inscription: History

 In 1981, the Directorate of Protection and Development of Heritage and Antiquities, a subdivision of Ministry of Education and Culture, moved the stone inscription from the river bed into a higher location, not far from its original position.
 Today, the inscription is protected by a pendopo roofed structure in order to protect the inscription from weathering and vandalism.
 The replicas of the inscription are displayed in three museums; National Museum of Indonesia and Jakarta History Museum in Jakarta, and also Sri Baduga Museum in Bandung.

 Content

-Ciaruteun inscription was written in Vengi script composed as a sloka poem in Sanskrit with Anustubh metrum consists of four lines.
+Ciaruteun inscription was written in Pallava script composed as a sloka poem in Sanskrit with Anustubh metrum consists of four lines.
 On the end of the inscribed text, there is a print of a pair of foot soles and shell characters (Sankha lipi).

 Transcription

 Translation

 The print of foot soles symbolize the king's authority on the land where the inscription is located.
-The comparison to those of the Hindu god Vishnu's symbolize that Vishnu was the chief deity revered by Purnawarman, also compare Purnawarman authority with Vishnu as the ruler as well as the protector of the people.
+The comparison to the Hindu god Vishnu symbolizes that Vishnu was the chief deity revered by Purnawarman, and comparing Purnawarman authority with Vishnu as the ruler as well as the protector of the people.
 The utilization of footprints at that times was most probably as a sign of authenticity, like a seal or a personal signature of today, or like a sign of land ownership.